‘Bernice Peppercorn’s imagination fills her mind and her notebooks with adventure and intrigue‘ (From the back cover of Bernice Takes A Plunge.)

 Bernice loves to write.
-She fills her notebook with ideas for her stories, some of which star herself rescuing her favourite star, Crystal Bell, from a terrible fate such as a shark attack.
-To get ideas she takes careful notes of the goings on in her town and it really isn’t her fault that the suspicious things she observes and reports to Sergeant Bailey turn out to have explanations not involving kidnappings and detonators after all.
+To get ideas she takes careful notes of the goings on in her town, and it really isn’t her fault that the suspicious things she reports to Sergeant Bailey turn out to not involve kidnappings and detonators after all.

 Bernice arrives on the first page totally believable and loveable.
 This middle grade book has everything: an annoying brother (why are brothers annoying anyway- is it some sort of rule?), a disappearing sock, a celebrity in town, an intriguing theft, a strange fisherman with a wooden leg, a mysterious island, and high drama on the open sea.
 We have a moral conundrum too as Bernice fibs a bit, well, a lot to the strange fisherman, but we smile as she struggles to work out this dilemma.
 As for the plunge business ..
 Ah, well, you see, that’s all in the book!

 ‘Suddenly my hat was tugged off my head.
 A fisherman had hooked it as he cast into the ocean ..
 A dolphin leaped into the air and grabbed the brightest thing he could see.
 He tore it from the hook …’ From Chapter 10.